The ATO EV home charging shortcut — how it actually works

 Depending on:

-this mixed approach can result in a higher total deduction than using the shortcut alone.
+this mixed approach can result in a higher total claim than using the shortcut alone.

 Example: